Bendigo Creek: History

 The first European settlers, who arrived in 1837 after the survey of the area in 1836 by Major Sir Thomas Mitchell, used the Bendigo Valley for their working bullocks as the valley was "wide, gentle, well-grassed and secluded".
 Later the settlers brought sheep to the creek valley, making it an outstation of the Mount Alexander North pastoral run and building a hut on the creek in the valley.
 The creek was just within the north-eastern boundary of the Mount Alexander North pastoral run.
 The location on Bendigo Creek where gold was alleged to have been first discovered in October 1851 was a short distance from that shepherd's hut.

 Etymology

 The occupants of the Mount Alexander North run, later called the Ravenswood run, named the creek "Bendigo' Creek", originally spelled "Bednego Creek" after a local bullock driver and employee of the Mount Alexander North run.
 Although the bullock driver's actual name remains unknown, he "was handy with his fists" and was consequently nicknamed for the English bare-knuckle prizefighter William Abednego "Bendigo" Thompson (1811-1880) who was then at the height of his fame.
-So the word "Bendigo" is a corruption of the name "Abednego" in its shortened form, "Bednego".
+The word "Bendigo" is a corruption of the name "Abednego" in its shortened form, "Bednego".
 Bendigo Thompson was a famously agile boxer who initially earned the nickname "Bendy" because of his constant bobbing and weaving around the ring.
 His nickname evolved: "Bendy" in combination with his middle name, Abednego, became "Bendigo".